Finding just the right Christmas gift for someone takes a lot of thought and planning.

 If that offer is rejected, then you’ve got one last bid – offer 90% of the item and leave it at that.
 If your offer is accepted, awesome; if it’s rejected, you’re left with the Buy It Now price, which is probably going to be cheaper than what you’ll find on Amazon.

-- The Best Offer buying tactic is simple and budget friendly.
+The Best Offer buying tactic is simple and budget friendly.
 Since you’re using an 80-85-90% bidding technique, you won’t waste much time.
-Wait for the response, then bid again.
+Wait for the response, then bid on that Christmas present again.

 2. Bespoke Post: The Perfect Gift for the Guy Who Has Everything